 - Links with optimized anchor text in articles or press releases distributed on other sites.

 So what to do?
-Well, at the bottom of the page, Google still encourages website owners to get links the old-fashioned way – create interesting, engaging, and useful content that other websites will want to link to.
-If only it were that easy.
+Well, at the bottom of the page, Google still encourages website owners to get links the old-fashioned way.
+Create interesting, engaging, and useful content that other websites will want to link to.

 Also, make sure you’re taking advantage of other avenues toward SEO success.
-Local citations, social media, and Google’s network of resources (including Maps and Google+) are all great ways to give your website’s ranking a boost, and they aren’t subject to any link scheming Google might object to down the line.
+Local citations, social media, and Google’s network of resources (Google My Business) are all great ways to give your website’s ranking a boost, and they aren’t subject to any link scheming Google might object to down the line.